- Hertfordshire Film Festival 2025 took place at Watford Palace Theatre on Tuesday 8th and Wednesday 9th April 2025.

 - Submitting your film to Hertfordshire Film Festival is FREE.

-- Not all films entered will be shortlisted and screened.
+- Not all films entered will be shortlisted and/or screened.

-- A panel of film professionals, educators, and young people will select films from those submitted for screening at the festival and their decision is final.
+- A panel of professionals from the film and creative industries will select entries from those submitted for screening at the festival and their decision is final.
 Their decisions will be based using the following criteria:

 The Story - Does it have an engaging narrative that captures an audience, without using shock factor or adult themes for effect?